 Ages 13 to 15

 Prepare yourself for adventure on a whole new level!
 This is THE camp that sets itself apart from other camps!
-From camping out under the stars on an overnight trip to flying through the trees on a zip line, you’re sure to get your dose of adventure at ECO X Camp, all while learning backcountry cooking, canoeing techniques, Leave No Trace skills, and more.
+From camping out under the stars on an overnight trip to canoeing at Mitchell Hill Lake, you’re sure to get your dose of adventure at ECO X Camp, all while learning backcountry cooking, canoeing techniques, Leave No Trace skills, and more.

 Fairies, Trolls and Gnomes ( 2 Sessions )